Hi. My name is Jaeyeon and I am a phd candidate in the School of Computing, KAIST.

 Touch Branch (Lumi Land (2017); DIS'18)

 Interpersonal touch, one of the most primitive social languages, is an excellent design element frequently utilized in interaction design.
-We built an interactive system that can sense interpersonal touches, and analyzed 408 touches.
-We discussed the effect of social relationship and the spatial distance.
+We built an interactive system that can sense simple touch and interpersonal touches.
+We observed the interpersonal touches and discussed the effect of social relationship and the spatial distance.

 This research project was a part of an interactive installation project,Lumi Land (2017), at National Science Museum in Korea.

 TouchBranch: Understanding Interpersonal Touches in Interactive Installation

 Seungki Kim, Jiwoo Hong, Jaeyeon Lee, Hyunsook Choi, Geehyuk Lee, and Woohun Lee, DIS 2018.